Dee0802/Dee0802/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on python
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently learning Machine learning and openCV
 - 😄 Pronouns: She/her